A Mission We Believe In, A Place to Start

 Blacks in Technology (BIT) is a tech-focused nonprofit normalizing the participation of people of color in tech.
 Since 2009, it has positively represented and connected black men and women who are either in the tech space or interested in the tech space, creating a far-reaching online community.
 The organization has grown to include chapters across the Midwest and East Coast, and continues to spread its influence.

-We’ve attended BIT meetups, and they’ve attended ours, plus Sparkboxer Masten holds a volunteer-based position within the BIT organization.
+Over the years our team has attended BIT events and even volunteered with the BIT organization.
 With a mission we believe in, we wanted to provide support.
 So when we asked how we could help them further thrive, we were excited to hear that a redesigned website was at the top of their wish list.

 Blacksintechnology.net offers an abundance of resources that people can use to plug into community discussions, consume useful content, search the latest job postings, and even discover upcoming events of interest.
 When BIT Founder Greg Greenlee and the BIT leadership came to us, they had two major concerns with their outdated site: First, it was difficult for users to quickly identify what BIT did and why.
 Secondly, while content was prolific, finding it was labor intensive.